ikechukwu-peter/short/README.md

 # Nip
-## Nodejs A nodejs application to shorten and expand url
+## A nodejs application to shorten and expand url